From chestnut wood residues, clean energy and 100% natural pellets

 Classified as “biomass”, this product is considered by the Kyoto Protocol as “renewable”, similar to solar, hydroelectric, geothermal, wind and sea power.

-Today Silvateam also produces pellets, sold under the registered name Bruciabene®.
+Today Silvateam also produces pellets, sold under the brand Bruciabene®.

 The company co-operates with innovative projects for the creation of power plants that provide heat and clean energy from efficient biomass combustion, widely used Northern Europe.
 These plants are built using knowledge and technologies to ensure maximum safety and a strict control of emissions.
 This will allow the pursuit of carbon-free models, with important environmental and economic benefits for local communities.